EdensEdge/ValueClass/README.md

   * comparable
   * easy to create

-note: DataClass requires WeakRef (Node 14.6.0, ES2021).
-The code doesn't support CommonJS or ES modules, but its pretty simple so you can add it yourself
+^note: DataClass requires WeakRef (Node 14.6.0, ES2021).
+The code doesn't support CommonJS or ES modules, but its pretty simple so you can add it yourself^